 Type V: Special-use Devices.
 These are specialized PFDs for specific activities.
 To be acceptable by the USCG, they must be used for the activity specified on the label.
 Varieties include kayaking, waterskiing, windsurfing, hybrid vests and deck suits.

 Buoyancy is the force (in pounds) required to keep a person's head and chin afloat above water.
 Most adults need just an extra 7 to 12 pounds of buoyancy to stay afloat.
 Additionally, your weight, body fat, lung size, clothing and whether the water is rough or calm are all factors to staying on top of the water.
 In general, the more physically fit you are, the more lift you need.

-To check buoyancy, tilt your head back and relax your body.
+To check buoyancy of your current PFD, tilt your head back and relax your body.
 Your chin should be above water and your breathing should be easy.
-If your mouth is not above the water, select a different PFD with more buoyancy.
+If your mouth is not above the water, you need a PFD with more buoyancy.
 It should not ride up or go over your head.
 However, if your stomach is larger than your chest, ride-up may occur.
-Remember, it will be different bouncing around in swift water where currents may be jostling or pulling you down than it will be in calm waters.
+Remember, it will be different bouncing around in swift water than it will be in calm waters.

 The USCG requires the following minimum buoyancy:

 Ring Buoys & Cushions

 |7.5 (deflated) - 22.0 (fully inflated) & 15.5-22.0|

 Contoured foam panels have largely replaced the bulky foam ribs of older PFDs.
 These PFDs can be pullover, side-entry or have a zipper up the front.
 They function the same, so your choice depends on personal preference.